dais-ita/dais-ita.github.io/dais/showcase/US_Event.md

 presented by

-7. [Adversarial Domain Adaptation Learning for Accelerating AI-based Military Solutions](/2c01/) (need to confirm title)
+7. [Adversarial Domain Adaptation Learning for Accelerating Atificial Intellegence Based Military Solutions](/2c01/) (need to confirm title)

 presented by